ryanlimdx/tp/docs/DeveloperGuide.md

     Subsequently, the nurse will be able to edit specific field(s) of the patient's details with a follow-up command, while referencing the patient data.

-Alternatively, we plan to allow nurses to edit the fields directly, after specifying the patient to be edited.

-Either approach will reduce accidental deletion of critical details.
+This approach will reduce accidental deletion of critical details.

 **4. Support for tourist patients:**
     Currently, the app only allows for adding patients who are Singaporeans/Permanent Residents (via NRIC)